semver/semver/semver.md

 About
 -----

-The Semantic Versioning specification is authored by [Tom Preston-Werner](https://tom.preston-werner.com), inventor of Gravatar and cofounder of GitHub.
+The Semantic Versioning specification was originally authored by [Tom Preston-Werner](https://tom.preston-werner.com), inventor of Gravatar and cofounder of GitHub.